 - 1. A member may enter four exhibits in this division. - 2.
 Types of exhibits in this division are open to educational or creative displays, educational posters or notebooks.
 Follow copyright laws as explained in the General Rules as you are preparing your exhibit.
 Take care to select durable materials to withstand Fair conditions.
-No card table exhibits are allowed.
-If the exhibit is a poster, it must not be larger than 22" x 28".
-If the exhibit is a display, maximum size is a 2' x 3' tri-fold display board. - 3.
+No card table exhibits are allowed. - 3.
 Exhibitors must comply with state and federal laws.
 It is illegal to possess threatened or endangered wildlife, or the feathers, nests, or eggs of non-game birds.
 Game birds and game animals taken legally during an open season may be used.
 The use of live wild animals in educational exhibits is prohibited. - 4.
-Name, county, age and year in project should be in a prominent location on the exhibit. - 5.
-Clover Buds not eligible for this division. - 6.
+Name, county, age and year in the project should be in a prominent location on the exhibit. - 5.
+Clover Buds are not eligible for this division. - 6.
 Notebooks and Educational Displays must pertain to some phase, results, story or information about the wildlife project. - 7.
 Promotional Poster must be related to something learned in the wildlife project.
 Flat poster board or foam board no larger than 22" x 28"! - 8.
 Educational Display must be directly related to the wildlife project.
 Maximum tri-fold size is 3' x 4'. - 9.
 Taxidermy/Tanning Exhibit should include an attachment that shows the work in progress through photos with captions, or a detailed Journaling of the process. - 10.
 Tackle boxes are not eligible for State Fair and will be judged by themselves. - 1900 Wildlife Notebook - 1901 Wildlife Educational Poster - 1902.
-Wildlife Educational Display - 1903 Taxidermy/Tanning Exhibit - 1904 Sport Fishing Notebook - 1905 Sport Fishing Educational Poster - 1906 Sport Fishing Educational Display - 1907 Tackle Box
+Wildlife Educational Display

+- 1903 Taxidermy/Tanning Exhibit

+- 1904 Sport Fishing Notebook

+- 1905 Sport Fishing Educational Poster

+- 1906 Sport Fishing Educational Display